tracel-ai/burn/burn-ndarray/README.md

 - `blas-openblas` - OpenBLAS static linked
 - `blas-openblas-system` - OpenBLAS from the system

-Note, under the `no_std` mode, a random seed is generated during the build time if the seed is not initialized by by `Backend::seed` method.
+Note: under the `no_std` mode, the seed is fixed if the seed is not initialized by by `Backend::seed` method.

 ### Platform Support